National Employment Disability Awareness Month

 National Institutes of Health

-Consider how language can impact others
+Consider how language impacts others

 Disability Civil Rights History